How To Create Great Characters For Your Novel or Screenplay

-Novel Lab co-founders and critically-acclaimed authors and book coaches, Ayn & Sam Gailey, take you through ten inspiring lectures to guide you toward the goal of creating memorable commercial characters.
+Novel Lab co-founders, Ayn & Sam Gailey, take you through ten inspiring lectures to guide you toward the goal of creating memorable commercial characters.
 Using the same advice they give to their New York Times best-selling clients, they will teach you how to craft characters that will become the heart of your story.
 You will also gain an understanding of how your characters integrate with plot to create a powerful story.
-Perfect for beginner writers or experienced writers who want to create more original and moving characters.
+Perfect for beginner writers who want to create more original and moving characters.

 Instructors will use the following books to illustrate character development: Gone Girl by Gillian Flynn; Deep Winter by Samuel W. Gailey; Harry Potter... by J.K.
 Rowling; The Girl On A Train by Paula Hawkins; The Hunger Games by Suzanne Collins; To Kill A Mockingbird by Harper Lee; Bridget Jones's Diary by Helen Fielding, and others.